 Bryan College is moderately difficult to get into.
 The acceptance rate at Bryan College is 72%.
 Last year, 1,169 students applied to Bryan College and 843 were admitted.

-Reach out to Bryan College's admissions department for more information on applying.
+Reach out to Bryan College's admissions department to confirm any application fees and information.

-Students who submit their applications to Bryan College for fall semester should receive an admissions decision no later than August 1.
+Students who submit their applications to Bryan College for the fall semester should hear back from Bryan College by August 1.

 Here is an overiew of some of Bryan College's admissions stats.

 |Admitted Students in Top 10% of Graduating Class||11%|

 These are the application deadlines for Bryan College.

 |Application Type||Offered||Application Deadline||Notification Deadline|

 Bryan College does not offer early decision but does offer early action.